Blog

 Our caregivers transport clients to and from any medical visit throughout the SW Fort Worth and Burleson service area.
 This includes primary care visits, specialist consultations, outpatient procedures, lab draws, imaging appointments, physical and occupational therapy sessions, wound care clinic visits, chemotherapy infusions, dialysis runs, and post-surgical follow-ups.
 We commonly serve clients traveling to Huguley Medical Center, Baylor Scott & White Medical Center Hillcrest, Texas Health Harris Methodist Hospital Southwest, and AdventHealth Burleson, as well as outpatient clinics and physician offices throughout the area.

-When a client has a procedure requiring sedation or has cognitive impairment that makes independent clinic visits unsafe, our caregiver stays at the facility, communicates with clinical staff, and ensures a smooth discharge — a level of support a standard rideshare driver simply cannot offer.
+When a client needs a procedure requiring sedation, or has cognitive impairment that makes independent clinic visits unsafe, our caregiver stays at the facility, communicates with clinical staff, and ensures a smooth discharge.
+That is a level of support a rideshare driver simply cannot provide.
+For clients who need lab work done closer to home, our in-home lab draws and blood work service may eliminate the trip entirely.

 Pharmacy and Prescription Pickup